 Employees who are injured on the job turn to workers’ compensation to pay for their medical expenses and partial lost wages while they are recovering.
 However, many workers worry about their employer firing them while they are collecting workers’ compensation benefits.

 Unfortunately, Arizona law does not protect injured employees from being terminated while they are on workers’ compensation.
-However, an employer cannot fire an employee solely because he or she has filed a workers’ compensation claim.
+However, an employer cannot fire an employee solely because he or she has filed a workers’ compensation claim in Phoenix.

 If you believe you were wrongfully terminated after filing a workers’ compensation claim, talk to a Phoenix employment law attorney at the Phillips Law Group.
 We will investigate the underlying reasons that your employment was terminated to determine if your employer violated the law.

 Below, we outline when an employer is allowed to terminate its employees who are collecting workers’ compensation benefits.
 Employer

 Right to Fire At-Will

 Many private-sector workers in Arizona are “at-will” employees, meaning there is no contract or agreement that specifies how long their employment will last.

 Employment on an “at-will” basis allows the employee or employer to sever the employment relationship at any time, with or without notice.

 Additionally, employers can terminate employees for any reason that is not illegal, or for no specific reason at all.
 There generally does not have to be cause to end the relationship.

 This means if you are an “at-will” employee collecting workers’ compensation benefits, your employment can be terminated at any time for any reason that is legal.